+Cause:

-Condition: The City cannot fully segregate the record-keeping, custodial, and authorization custodial, and authorization functions of its internal controls due to budget constraints.
+The City cannot employ enough individuals to fully segregate the record-keeping, custodial, and authorization functions of its internal controls due to budget constraints.

+Effect:

-Cause: The City cannot employ enough individuals to fully segregate the record-keeping, manner increases when accounting functions are not adequately segregated and sufficient controls are not in place.
+The risk of errors or fraud occurring and not being prevented or detected in a timely manner increases when accounting functions are not adequately segregated and sufficient controls are not in place.